rotciw/emnr/README.md

 - dev: development branches, update continously
 - feat/feature-name: a branch that creates/improves a new feature into dev
 - design/area-name: a branch that creates/improves GUI/UX into dev
-- fix/bug-name: a branch that fix a bug for dev
+- fix/bug-name: a branch that fixes a bug for dev

 Pull request: